-Once you have set up your Patient Access account, you can order repeat prescriptions.
+Once you have set up your SystmOnline account, you can order repeat prescriptions.
 Simply click Order Repeat Medication and enter your login details.
 You can then order the items you need from your current medication list, like you would on your paper copy.

-- If the item you require does not appear on your repeat medication list, please send an e-mail to our prescribing co-ordinators d-ccg.PrescriptionBrannam@nhs.net listing your requirements.
+- If the item you require does not appear on your repeat medication list, please send an e-mail listing your requirements to our prescribing co-ordinators at d-ccg.PrescriptionBrannam@nhs.net

 We are not able to take repeat prescription requests over the telephone.

 Allow 72 hours if collecting from the chemist or 48 hours if collecting your prescription from reception.

 Please note that we do not issue prescriptions that are ordered more than one week early.
 If you are going on holiday please note on your request how long you will be away for and we can send prescriptions to the chemist for your return.

 The practice does not dispense but there is a Lloyds Pharmacy right next door and a number of others nearby.